blue86321/mq-raft-demo/README.md

 - When the majority of followers acknowledge (`ACK`) the `append entries` message, the leader appends the entries locally and sends `LEADER_COMMIT` to all followers.
 - Followers update their local entries upon receiving `LEADER_COMMIT` from the leader.

+Note: The idea is similar to two-phase commit (2PC) protocol.

 ### Dynamic Membership
 #### Join
 - When a new node wants to join, it sends a `JOIN_CLUSTER` message to one node in the cluster.